Ytodi31/Path-Planning-for-Robots/Dijkstra/README.md

  - The program will explore the feasible paths and show the animation of the optimal path after it is found only to optimise time.

- - For faster results,, kindly comment the following sections :\
+ - For faster results, kindly comment the following sections :\
   Lines 135 to 142\
   This will turn off the animation during node exploration.